CarloNicolini/paco/README.md

     $> cmake -DMATLAB_SUPPORT=True ..
     $> make

+If you have newer versions of MATLAB (>R2017a) or non-standard installations of MATLAB it may be necessary to specify the MATLAB_ROOT variable during the creation of the Makefile.
+If your installation of Matlab is `/usr/local/MATLAB/R2017b/bin/matlab` then you need to specify the MATLAB_ROOT as follows

+    $> cmake -DMATLAB_SUPPORT=True -DMATLAB_ROOT=/usr/local/MATLAB/R2017b ..
+    $> make

+You can check if Matlab is found in the output of CMake.
+For example this is an **healthy** output:

+    -- MATLAB include directory: /usr/local/MATLAB/R2016a/extern/include
+    -- Matlab include directories: /usr/local/MATLAB/R2016a/extern/include
+    -- Found components for IGRAPH
+    -- IGRAPH_INCLUDES = /usr/local/include/igraph
+    -- IGRAPH_LIBRARIES = /usr/local/lib/libigraph.so
+    -- IGRAPH_VERSION_STRING_LINE = #define IGRAPH_VERSION "0.7.1"
+    -- IGRAPH_VERSION_MAJOR_GUESS = 0
+    -- IGRAPH_VERSION_MINOR_GUESS = 7
+    -- IGRAPH_VERSION_PATCH_GUESS = 1
+    -- MEX Files extension  ".mexa64"
+    -- ======== /usr/local/MATLAB/R2016a/bin/glnxa64/libmx.so;/usr/local/MATLAB/R2016a/bin/glnxa64/libmex.so;/usr/local/MATLAB/R2016a/bin/glnxa64/libmat.so;/usr/local/MATLAB/R2016a/bin/glnxa64/libut.so ======
+    -- Configuring done
+    -- Generating done
+    -- Build files have been written to: /home/user/paco/build

 ### Compilation of OCTAVE mex file
 In order to compile the `paco_oct`  mex function you must do: